cosmos/sdk-tutorials/academy/xl-run-prod/5-run.md

 $ sudo systemctl enable myprojectd
 ```

-Now, if you don't want to try a computer restart, you can start the process immediately with:
+Now, if you do not want to try a computer restart, you can start the process immediately with:

 ```sh
 $ sudo systemctl start myprojectd